h2oai/datatable/docs/api/dt/cbind.rst

     Parameters
     ----------
     frames: Frame | List[Frame] | None
+        The list/tuple/sequence/generator expression of Frames to append.
+        It may also contain `None` values, which will be simply skipped.

     force: bool
+        If `True`, allows Frames to be appended even if they have unequal number of rows.
+The resulting Frame will have number of rows equal to the largest among all Frames.
+Those Frames which have less than the largest number of rows, will be padded with NAs (with the exception of Frames having just 1 row, which will be replicated instead of filling with NAs).

     return: Frame
+        A new frame that is created by appending columns from `frames`.

     See also
     --------
     - :func:`rbind()` -- function for row-binding several frames.
-    - :meth:`dt.Frame.cbind()` -- Frame method for cbinding some frames to another.
+    - :meth:`dt.Frame.cbind()` -- Frame method for cbinding several frames to another.